 From drinking at the social engagements that seem the pop up three times a week during this time of year, to the seasonal comfort foods and sweets served at these gathering, the first few days of January leave you yearning for an endless supply of water and salads.

-In fact, new research suggests that the average American will consume double the amount of alcohol during the holidays than any other time of year, the New York Post reports.
+In fact, new research suggests that, on average, Americans drink double the alcohol during the holidays than at other times of the year, the New York Post reported.
 Needless to say, a detox from the holidays is much needed when the season comes to a close.

 That’s likely why your friends or co-workers have been trying to get you on board with something called “dry January,” which could lead the uninformed to reach for moisturizer.

 Rest assured, dry January has nothing to do with dry skin.
 Instead it means to spend the entire month stone-cold sober.
 Since, you know, you've been partying since Thanksgiving.